 — We introduced a scientific equation to explain the heat transfer property of steel.
-We didn’t expect people to read the whole equation but just seeing it there would build credibility.
+We didn’t expect people to read the whole equation but just seeing it there would build credibility:

-— We used a baking analogy that people would instantly be able to relate to to prove why BakingSteel works so well.
-Analogies help connect new concepts with things familiar to our brains.
-If a buyer is reading a pitch they can’t understand or relate to their conversion rate will be closer to 0%.
+— We used a relatable baking analogy so prospects could better visualize how Original Baking Steel works.
+Analogies help connect new ideas with familiar ones.
+If a buyer can’t understand the sales pitch their conversion rate will be close to 0%.

 — It’s also worth noting what we didn’t talk about.
 We didn’t talk about our return policy or apply any discounting gimmick.